Deportation & Removal Defense

 HELP WITH DEPORTATION DEFENSE

-Why Have An Attorney?
+Why Have A Deportation Defense Attorney?

-Represented immigrants in detention who had a custody hearing were four times more likely to be released from detention (44 percent with counsel versus 11 percent without).
+Represented immigrants in detention who had a custody hearing were four times more likely to be released from detention (44 percent with legal counsel versus 11 percent without).

 Represented immigrants were much more likely to apply for relief from deportation.